-Research objective

-1. To identify organisations' objectives for

-coaching programmes targeted at senior

-managers.

-2. To establish suitable effectiveness criteria

-for coaching programmes aimed at senior

-managers.

-3. To describe the extent to which the

-effectiveness criteria for coaching

-programmes for senior managers have been

-met in published studies.

-4a.
-To determine the factors associated with

-the effectiveness criteria for senior

-managers' coaching programmes being met.
+Research question Research objective 1.
+Why have organisations introduced 1.
+To identify organisations' objectives for coaching programmes for senior managers? coaching programmes targeted at senior managers.
+2. How can the effectiveness of coaching 2.
+To establish suitable effectiveness criteria programmes for senior managers be for coaching programmes aimed at senior measured? managers.
+3. Have coaching programmes for senior 3.
+To describe the extent to which the managers been effective? effectiveness criteria for coaching programmes for senior managers have been met in published studies.
+4. How can the effectiveness of coaching 4a.
+To determine the factors associated with programmes targeted at senior managers be the effectiveness criteria for senior explained? managers' coaching programmes being met.
 4b.
-To assess whether some of those factors

-are more influential than other factors.

-5. To develop an explanatory theory that

-associates certain factors with the

-effectiveness of coaching programmes

-targeted at senior employees.
+To assess whether some of those factors are more influential than other factors.
+5. Can the explanation be generalised?
+5. To develop an explanatory theory that associates certain factors with the effectiveness of coaching programmes targeted at senior employees.